 In search for food (and fresh air) we quite literally stumbled outside to the food court in Hanbit Tower Square to find several food trucks offering pizza, kebabs and hotdogs as well as Korean street food.

 After a well needed lunch break to soak up some of the alcohol, we were ready for round two.

 We spent around five hours at the wine festival – I challenge you to spend longer without having to take a nap in the corner of the room.

 Five hours gave us plenty of time to walk round the booths and sample all kinds of wine from Mongolia to Moldova.
 The servers were friendly and very informative without pushing us to make any purchases.

 Considering a glass of wine at a restaurant or bar in Korea usually sets you back at least 7,000 won, the festival really is great value for money and perfect for wine lovers who’ve had to sacrifice pino for pints whilst living in Korea.

-Rating 9/10: An absolute must visit if you’re into wine and spirits, great value for money and the perfect way to sample a huge selection of wines from every corner of the globe.
+Rating 9/10: The International Wine Fair is absolute must visit if you’re into wine and spirits, great value for money and the perfect way to sample a huge selection of wines from every corner of the globe.
 Many of the vendors were also offering discounts and deals on their wine if you were keen to take home a bottle or two (or three!)
 The only thing missing was cheese!
 Remember to take some ID with you.

 When: The festival takes place during the Autumn months; this year we visited on Saturday 29th October.
 For more information visit www.djwinefair.com or try emailing firstname.lastname@example.org